Brovar64/cutout-previewer/README.md

   - Detect transparent pixels in PNG images
   - Only allow dragging when clicking on non-transparent parts
   - Prevent accidental movement when clicking on transparent areas
+  - Enhanced with Electron's setIgnoreMouseEvents with region forwarding

 - **Image Manipulation**
   - **Dragging**: Move cutouts by clicking and dragging non-transparent areas